 In fact, in suburban areas they’re more of a biodiversity threat than stoats, which are rarely encountered.
 You’re unlikely to catch a hedgehog in your backyard trap, but DOC200 traps (used in parks and reserves) do help keep the hedgehog numbers down.

-If you need convincing that hedgehogs are a pest, watch Last March of the Hedgehogs (5min).
+Predator Free NZ have come up with 7 surprising facts about hedgehogs.
+If you still need convincing that hedgehogs are a pest, watch Last March of the Hedgehogs (5min).